 Baking Soda and White Vinegar

-Use a damp cloth to blot the stain away.
-Keep a clean, dry cloth close at hand to dry the area when the stain begins to lift.
-Alternating between the damp and dry cloths will help to prevent oversaturating the area, which might damage the carpet.
+Use a damp, clean cloth to blot the stain.
+Keep a dry cloth nearby to soak up excess moisture as the stain lifts.
+Alternate between the damp and dry cloths to avoid oversaturating the carpet backing.

 Hydrogen Peroxide and Dish Soap